Introduction of Token Ring

-• The concept of Token ring was introduced by IBM in 1984, but standardized globally in 1989 as IEEE 802.5.
+• The concept of the Token Ring was introduced by IBM in 1984, but standardized globally in 1989 as IEEE 802.5.

 Definition

-• Token Ring is one of the earliest a local area networking technology/protocol, used to build a specific local area networks(LAN).
+• Token Ring is one of the earliest local area networking technologies/protocols, used to build specific local area networks(LAN).

 Features